RonanQuigley/ronanquigley.github.io/blog-dev/content/a-trick-to-speed-up-and-slim-down-bloated-node-images.md

 # Disclaimer

 Before reading, you should **only** need to do this if you cannot use Plug and Play (PnP) from either yarn or pnpm.
 PnP does not have this issue as it loads modules that are stored as zip files.
-A single module that is zipped is just 1 file vs potentially 10s if not 100s of 1000s of files coming from each of your dependencies of dependencies of depdencies etc. etc.
+A single module that is zipped is just 1 file vs potentially 10s if not 100s of 1000s of files coming from each of your dependencies of dependencies of dependencies etc. etc.

 Secondly, your mileage may vary with this trick.
 For anecdotal evidence, in one project that I worked on, this change yielded a 5-10 minute overall gain in CI.
 Monolithic repos will see a win, but for tiny node apps the impact is likely to be negligible.

 ## Problem

-If you use Docker and are stuck with a large e.g. 1GB+ project shipping with a "classic" `node_modules` directory then, unless you're extremely disciplined about dependncies, you'll run into this problem:
+If you use Docker and are stuck with a large e.g. 1GB+ project shipping with a "classic" `node_modules` directory then, unless you're extremely disciplined about dependencies, you'll run into this problem:

 ![loading a bloated Node image with docker image load](/blog/images/loading-image.gif)

 When a node modules folder is installed via a Dockerfile, it will produce a single docker layer.
-That layer has to be extracted to disk on a docker pull and it will also have to be exported from buildkit after the build phase has completed.
+That layer has to be extracted to disk on a `docker pull` and it will also have to be exported from buildkit after the build phase has completed.
 Having to negotiate with a disk for lots of tiny files hurts I/O. This in turns slows down your docker image creation/retrieval commands.
-In CI systems, with a cache bust this will also cause slowdown in your build chain e.g. slower deployment steps due to a longer pull/exctraction time.
+In CI systems, with a cache bust this will also cause slowdown in your build chain e.g. slower deployment steps due to a longer pull/extraction time.

 ## A fudged solution